d4ndo/notify2tox/README.md

 # notify2tox
-A bash script to forward dbus notification to tox.
+Forward dbus notification to some tox messenger.
+Could be triggerd by any application or just notify-send in some script.

 #Getting started: